 This versatility has lived on through the Joules collection of knitted clothing.
 Perfect for both the colder and warmer months, knitwear is easy to layer up depending on the weather each day, which in the UK, is an absolute blessing in itself.
 Easy to throw on over a pair of jeans if you’re in a rush or ideal for a more formal occasion, we love our knits.
 Plus, you often don’t have to iron your knitted clothes – hallelujah.

 Do you have any trusty knits that you wear time and time again?
 Let us know below.
 In the meantime, check out our new knitwear heroes this season.
 Crafted for warmth, style and comfort, our latest collection of knitwear is perfect for adding an extra layer to an outfit when it’s needed most.
-Discover easy-to-wear cardigans that are perfect to pair with tunics and dresses to intarsias that are bursting with charm and character.
+Discover easy-to-wear cardigans that are perfect to pair with denim and dresses to intarsias that are bursting with charm and character.